Click here for DVDs

 What is Modern Jive?

 You will probably get a different answer depending on whom you ask.
-The information below is just my opinion and not guaranteed to be accurate.
+Here is my version!

-This developed into a range of styles involving hundreds of moves ranging from simple to complex and danced by hundreds of thousands of people across the world.
+This developed into a variety of styles involving hundreds of moves ranging from simple to complex, and danced by hundreds of thousands of people across the world.

-Modern Jive is often called "French Jive" in the UK, but I have danced quite a lot in France and I still haven't found anyone over there who dances Modern Jive the way it is done in the UK!
+Modern Jive used sometimes to be known as "French Jive" in the UK, but I danced quite a lot in France in the 1990s and never found anyone over there who danced Modern Jive the way it is done in the UK!

 Most clubs have a standard evening format something like: